 Arviointimenetelmät ja -kriteerit

 Graded on a scale of 0-5.
-Attendance in class (20%), contribution in group report (40%) and group assignment (40%).
+Groupwork report and presentation (40%), self-assessment of the groupwork (40%), and attendance in class (20%).
 Detailed criteria available on the course Moodle page.

 Yhteydet muihin opintojaksoihin

 In the Social Science Master’s program, this course is part of the Consumer Studies orientation (opintosuunta).
 In the Environmental Change and Global Sustainability Master’s program, this course is part of the Consumer Citizens and Sustainability Transitions course package.
 In these two packages, it can be replaced with the course Sustainable culinary cultures from the Food and Sustainability program.